 This is a sample of a picture made during those times.
 It was done entirely from hair with the background tinted for color..

 Women would have a hair receiver on their dresser and save the hair from their brush and comb and place it in the hair receiver.

-When they had enough they would make something special.
+When they had enough saved they would make something special.

 This is a watch fob made from hair.
-Most likely and wife or girlfriend created this for a gentlemen.
-It had a picture inside the locket of the person whose hair was used in the creation.
+Most likely a wife or girlfriend created this for a gentlemen.
+It had a picture inside the locket of the lady whose hair was used in the creation.

 We save a lock of hair from a first haircut as a tradition dating back to Victorian times when mourning jewelry as typically made.